streamingfast/substreams-sink/README.md

 ## Substreams Sink

-This is a substreams client library.
-You can use to build any application that consumes Substreams in Golang
+This is a Substreams Sink library.
+You can use to build any sink application that consumes Substreams in Golang

 ### Features
 What you get by using this library: